UsabilityEngineering/ux-portfolio-jpawek/j01/README.md

 ![MR2 Climate Control](assets/mr2_climate_control-1.jpg)

-I'm hopeful that auto manufactures don't follow in Tesla's footsteps in terms of minimalist design because it seems like it just over complicates things that should really be simple.
+I'm hopeful that auto manufactures don't follow in Tesla's footsteps in terms of minimalist design because it, ironically, seems like it over complicates user interactions that should really be simple.